cpflores/AJAX_Test/README.md

-# AJAX test
+# AJAX Blog

 This is a test of AJAX in a Rails 5 application.
+The application also includes an admin panel.